netdev01/rv-overnights/docs/additional-nights-available.md

 - **futureDays** (number): Maximum number of days in the future that can be booked (integer)
 - **sameDayBooking** (boolean): Whether same-day bookings are allowed (true/false)
 - **daysInAdvance** (number): Minimum number of days required in advance for booking (integer)
+- **blocked** (object): Optional processed blocked dates from scripts/blocked/blocked-server.js.
+Object with `outputlist1` (array of "MM/DD" strings for yearly blocks) and `outputlist2` (array of "MM/DD/YY" strings for non-yearly blocks)

 ## Output